Melanargia occitanica

 Melanargia occitanica, the western marbled white, is a butterfly species belonging to the family Nymphalidae.

 Distribution

-It can be found in North Africa and south western Europe.
+It can be found in North Africa and south western Europe.(West Morocco, South-west Europe, Portugal, Spain, South France and Italian Alps).

 Description

 The length of the forewings is 25–28 mm.
 Seitz - M. syllius Hbst. (= occitanica Esp.)
 (39 d, e).
 At once recognized by the veins and transverse lines forming a network of brown markings on the hindwing beneath, the large ocelli with their heavy whitish violet centres standing in between the stripes.
 The cell of the forewing above bears a black transverse line not far from its apex.